duke-libraries/rdr/README.md

 ### Shut down the application

-* to shut down the app, stop the rails server by pressing Ctrl-C (⌘-C), logout of vagrant `logout`, and then shutdown the VM `vagrant halt`
+* to shut down the app, stop the rails server by pressing Ctrl-C, logout of vagrant `logout`, and then shutdown the VM `vagrant halt`

 ### Start up the application